deep-compute/kwikapi/README.md

 ```

 ### API Doc
-Using API Doc we can look at what are the all API methods available
+Using the API Doc we can look at what are the all API methods available

 To see available API methods the URL will be http://localhost:8888/api/v1/apidoc for default version